Lost-Outpost/sovngarde/GAMEPLAY.md

   > :video_game: Around level 20, a courier will arrive to start the quest.
 Read the book to begin Helgen reborn.

-- [Konahrik's Accoutrements](https://www.nexusmods.com/skyrimspecialedition/mods/22206) - Make encounters with the named Dragon Priests a more challenging and rewarding experience

-  > :video_game: To begin, either a) read The Dragon Forge book or b) enter dungeon Revakheim (accessed via a cave atop the mountain north of Anga's Mill, near Windhelm)

 - [Moon and Star](https://www.nexusmods.com/skyrimspecialedition/mods/4301) - Investigate a mysterious powerful individual in skyrim.
 There may be more to this individual than it seems.

   > :video_game: To begin, a courier should give you a letter to start the quest.
 Otherwise, you can go to the Sleeping Giant Inn in Riverwood and find the quest giver on your own.

-- [The Tools of Kagrenac](https://www.nexusmods.com/skyrimspecialedition/mods/14168) - Go on a quest to recover the legendary Tools of Kagrenac.
-Encounter new allies and enemies, explore sprawling dungeons, and add powerful new artifacts and spells to your arsenal in this fully-voiced quest mod!

-  > :video_game: To begin, obtain Keening.
-To do this, you’ll have to join the College of Winterhold and finish the side questline "Arniel’s Endeavor".
-You’ll also need to have finished "The Way of the Voice" in the main questline.

 - [Undeath Remastered](https://www.nexusmods.com/skyrimspecialedition/mods/6180) - Travel to dark depths and become a powerful Lich.